The Bankrate promise

-If you’ve been comparing mortgage rates, you’ve already encountered one reality about the process of buying a home or refinancing: What you see today might be gone tomorrow.
-While interest rates change all the time, a mortgage rate lock ensures the rate on your mortgage stays the same, from the initial quote to closing.
-Consider these key points about rate locks, and how you can use a lock to your advantage.
+If you’ve been shopping around for a mortgage, you’ve already encountered one reality about interest rates: What you see today might be gone tomorrow.
+A mortgage rate lock ensures the rate on your mortgage stays the same, from the initial quote to closing.

 A rate lock is a guarantee that a mortgage lender will honor a specific interest rate at a specific cost for a set period.

-The benefit of a mortgage rate lock is that it protects you from market fluctuations.
-For example, if your lender locks in your rate at 3.75 percent for 45 days and rates jump up to 4 percent within that period, you’ll still get your loan at the lesser rate.
+The benefit of a mortgage rate lock is that it protects you from market fluctuations in interest rates.
+For example, if your lender locks in your rate at 6.68 percent for 45 days and rates jump up toward 7 percent within that period, you’ll still get your loan at the lesser rate.

 “Mortgage interest [rates] can change every day and sometimes even multiple times a day, so we always recommend that borrowers lock in their rate,” says Richard Greene, branch manager and loan officer at New Mexico Mortgage Company in Albuquerque.